shulp2211/minnn/docs/source/pattern_syntax.rst

 output reads without stripped characters.
 Note that :code:`R1`, :code:`R2`, :code:`R3` etc, like any common groups, can contain nested groups and can be nested inside other groups.

-**Important:** in matches that come from swapped :code:`R1` and :code:`R2` reads, :code:`R1` in input will become :code:`R2` in output and vice versa, if you don't use built-in group names override.
+**Important:** in matches that come from swapped reads (when :code:`--try-reverse-order` argument is specified), if you don't use built-in group names override, :code:`R1` in input will become :code:`R2` in output and vice versa (or there can be, for example, swapped :code:`R2` and :code:`R3` in case of 3 reads).
 If you use the override, :code:`R1`, :code:`R2`, :code:`R3` etc in output will come from the place where they matched.
-If you export the output MIF file from :ref:`extract` action to FASTQ and want to determine whether the match came from straight or swapped :code:`R1`, :code:`R2`, check the comments for :code:`||~` character sequence: it is added to matches that came from swapped reads.
+If you export the output MIF file from :ref:`extract` action to FASTQ and want to determine whether the match came from straight or swapped reads, check the comments for :code:`||~` character sequence: it is added to matches that came from swapped reads.
 Look at :ref:`mif2fastq` section for detailed information.

 :code:`*` character can be used instead of read contents if any contents must match.
 It can be enclosed in one or multiple capture groups, but can't be used if there are other query elements in the same read.
 If there are other